-In 2014, Texas ranked second in the nation in total waterborne tonnage transported, with 507 million tons (or 17 percent of the total U.S. maritime freight tonnage transported on both deep- and shallow-draft waterways).
-The state has 12 navigation districts with taxing authority
+In 2014, Texas ranked second in the nation in total waterborne tonnage transported, with 507 million tons (or 17 percent of the total U.S. maritime freight tonnage transported on both deepand shallow-draft waterways).
+The state has 12 navigation districts with taxing authority that handle cargo shipments at their facilities or facilitate cargo-handling activities.
+These include:

-&lt;sup>6 As noted in the previous chapter, port authorities in Texas can assume several legal forms.
+6 As noted in the previous chapter, port authorities in Texas can assume several legal forms.
 All of the port authorities that are discussed in this chapter are navigation districts with taxing authority that handle cargo shipments at their facilities or facilitate cargo handling activities.
 The Port of Galveston, which is a municipal agency, and the Port of Texas City, which is a privately owned facility and not a port authority, are not included; shallow-draft ports that are used for commercial fishing and recreational purposes and do not handle commercial cargoes are also not included.

-&lt;sup>7 Except for Port Arthur, which are based on FY 2013 financials.
+7 Except for Port Arthur, which are based on FY 2013 financials.
 The port authority staff indicated that the FY 2014 financials were not available.